NVIDIA/grcuda/docs/grcuda.md

 If the function is implemented in C++ without C-style export, its symbol name is mangled.
-In this case, prefix the function definition with the keyword `cxx` which will instruct grCUDA to search for a C++ mangled symbol name.
+In this case, prefix the function definition with the keyword `cxx` which will instruct GrCUDA to search for a C++ mangled symbol name.

 ```text
 cxx predict(samples: in pointer double, labels: out pointer sint32, num_samples: uint32, weights: in pointer float, num_weights: uint32): sint32
 ```

 This function returns a signed 32-bit integer.
-Due to the `cxx` keyword, grCUDA looks for the symbol with the mangled name `_Z7predictPKdPijPKfj` in the shared library.
+Due to the `cxx` keyword, GrCUDA looks for the symbol with the mangled name `_Z7predictPKdPijPKfj` in the shared library.

 C++ namespaces are also supported.
 The namespaces can be specified (using `::`).